E-commerce

 April 8, 2026

-This model differs from B2C (business to consumer) and B2B: the seller is not supposed to act as a professional, even if the boundary can blur when volumes or regularity increase.
-For the general framework of online commerce: how an e-commerce business works and marketplace and e-commerce.
+This model differs from B2C (business to consumer) and B2B: the seller is not supposed to act as a professional, even if the line can blur when volumes or regularity increase.
+For the general framework of online commerce: how an e-commerce business and marketplace and e-commerce work.

-Institutional source: the European Commission published an exploratory study on consumer issues in peer-to-peer platform markets: Exploratory study: consumer issues in peer-to-peer platform markets (reference document for the topic, not a national legal handbook).
+Institutional source: the European Commission published an exploratory study on consumer issues in peer-to-peer platform markets: Exploratory study: consumer issues in peer-to-peer platform markets (reference document for the issue, not a national legal manual).

-We do not invent a "global C2C" market share: measurements vary depending on sector boundaries (second-hand, vehicles, neighbor-to-neighbor services).
+We do not invent a “global C2C” market share: the measurements vary depending on the sector boundaries (second-hand goods, vehicles, peer-to-peer services).
 The goal is a clear definition and best practices for buyers, sellers, and platforms.

 Qstomy mainly targets e-commerce merchants (Shopify, support, assisted selling): C2C remains useful to understand for competition, recommerce, and expectations regarding messaging and online trust.

-C2C exploded with the widespread adoption of smartphones: photos, geolocation, instant messaging, and push notifications reduce transactional frictions.
-At the same time, buyers implicitly compare the experience to that of a merchant site: response time, clarity of tracking, clarity of total price.
+C2C exploded with the widespread adoption of smartphones: photos, geolocation, instant messaging, and push notifications reduce transactional friction.
+At the same time, buyers implicitly compare the experience to that of a merchant site: response time, clarity of tracking, clarity of the total price.

-In competitive intelligence, observe how C2C sellers describe condition and manage negotiations: this informs your own "product condition" pages and your exchange policy for new products.
+In competitive intelligence, observe how C2C sellers describe condition and handle negotiations: this informs your own “product condition” listings and your exchange policy on new products.

 Summary

-Online C2C is based on the idea that two individuals (or sometimes non-professional micro-entities) exchange a good or service for payment, most often after digital matching.
+Online C2C is based on the idea that two natural persons (or sometimes small non-professional structures) exchange a good or a service for payment, most often after digital matchmaking.

-What structures the framework is not only technology, but the seller’s status: occasional consumer versus professional within the meaning of consumer law.
-This distinction affects warranties, the right of withdrawal, and legal remedies.
+What structures the framework is not only the technology, but the status of the seller: occasional consumer versus professional within the meaning of consumer law.
+This distinction affects warranties, the right of withdrawal, and remedies.

 P2P and “sharing”

-Some platforms offer short-term rentals, carpooling, or services between individuals: peer-to-peer then goes beyond the simple sale of goods and adds insurance, identity verification, and cancellation management.
+Some platforms offer short-term rentals, carpooling, or services between individuals: peer-to-peer then goes beyond simple item sales and adds insurance, identity verification, and cancellation management.

 C2C and electronic ordering

-From a statistical point of view, an order placed via an app or a website between individuals often falls within the scope of electronic commerce when the ordering method is electronic (see the OECD definition cited in our foundations article on how e-commerce works).
+From a statistical perspective, an order placed via an app or website between individuals often falls within the scope of e-commerce when the ordering method is electronic (see the OECD definition cited in our foundational article on how e-commerce works).

 C2C and services

-Private lessons, small jobs, pet care: peer-to-peer also covers services where trust and availability matter more than inventory.
+Tutoring, odd jobs, pet sitting: peer-to-peer also covers services where trust and availability matter more than inventory.
 Platforms sometimes add insurance, deposits, or internal scoring.

 C2C and B2B2C

-In some models, a professional hides behind an “individual” façade: this is fraud for the buyer and a risk for the platform.
-Buyers must demand transparency; brands monitor unauthorized resellers.
+In some arrangements, a professional hides behind a “private seller” façade: this is fraud for the buyer and a risk for the platform.
+Buyers should demand transparency; brands monitor unauthorized resellers.

 Data and price discrimination

-Platform algorithms can personalize display: stay attentive to the total price shown before validation, as with any online purchase.
+Platform algorithms can personalize what is displayed: stay attentive to the total price shown before confirming, as with any online purchase.

-Use cases include: general classifieds, fashion and recommerce, collectibles (vinyl records, cards), vehicles, peer-to-peer real estate (with a different process), online auctions.
+Uses include: classified ads for general use, fashion and recommerce, collections (vinyl records, trading cards), vehicles, peer-to-peer real estate (with a different process), online auctions.

 Monetization models

 The platform can earn listing fees, a commission on the transaction, visibility options, or advertising.
-Individual sellers must factor these into their sale price.
+The individual seller must factor them into their sale price.

 Specialization

-Vertical marketplaces reduce noise by focusing on a community and description standards (condition, authenticity): useful for goods at risk of counterfeiting.
+Vertical marketplaces reduce noise by concentrating a community and description standards (condition, authenticity): useful for goods at risk of counterfeiting.

 Auctions and dynamic pricing

-The auction mechanism sets the price based on demand; useful for rare items, with possible stress and bidding wars.
-Plan caps and notifications to avoid impulsive overspending.
+The auction mechanism sets the price through demand; useful for rare items, with stress and possible bidding wars.
+Set caps and notifications to avoid impulsive overspending.

 Social commerce

-Selling through private groups or stories blends C2C and a personal network: interpersonal trust partially replaces platform reputation, at the cost of lower traceability.
-See the e-commerce and social media guide.
+Selling via private groups or stories mixes C2C and personal network: interpersonal trust partially replaces platform reputation, at the cost of lower traceability.
+See the e-commerce and social networks guide.

-The buyer is looking for a good deal, rarity, or proximity.
+The buyer is looking for a bargain, rarity, or proximity.
 The seller wants to declutter or monetize an asset.
 The platform provides discovery, sometimes secure payment, moderation, and limited dispute resolution.

 Limited role of the platform

-Except in specific cases, the platform is not the "seller" within the meaning of the sales contract between private individuals: it is often a technical intermediary, subject to terms of use.
-Read the Terms of Use to know who is responsible for what in the event of a dispute.
+Except in special cases, the platform is not the “seller” in the sense of the private-sale contract: it is often a technical intermediary, subject to terms of use.
+Read the terms of service to know who is responsible for what in the event of a dispute.

 Delivery

-In-person handoff, pickup point, or postal shipping: each method has its cost and risk of breakage or lost package.
+In-person handoff, pickup point, or postal shipment: each method has its cost and its risk of breakage or lost package.
 Keep proof of shipment when the value is high.

 Meetups and physical safety

-For in-person handoffs, choose public places and inform people close to you when the value is significant; caution comes before speed.
+For in-person exchanges, choose public places and let those around you know when the value is significant; caution comes before speed.

 Multiple buyers

-Manage the queue and sales promises transparently to avoid conflicts like "you had already promised it to someone else".
+Manage the queue and sale promises transparently to avoid conflicts like “you had already promised it to someone else”.

-Payment outside the platform (cash on pickup, direct bank transfer) can sometimes improve margins but increases the risk of scams or last-minute cancellations.
+Off-platform payment (cash on pickup, direct transfer) sometimes simplifies margins but increases the risk of scam or last-minute cancellation.

 Secure payment through the platform

-Some apps hold funds until receipt is confirmed or a deadline passes: this makes the experience closer to a standard e-commerce payment while still remaining C2C.
+Some applications hold funds until receipt confirmation or a deadline: this makes the experience closer to a standard e-commerce payment while still remaining C2C.

 Fees

-Transaction or currency conversion fees affect the final price: compare them before setting your listing.
+Transaction or currency conversion fees affect the final price: compare before setting your listing.

 Payment disputes

-In case of disagreement, platforms with escrow often have a procedure: without escrow, recourse goes through your bank or the courts depending on amounts and country, with varying timelines.
+In the event of a disagreement, platforms with escrow often have a process: without escrow, recourse goes through your bank or the courts depending on the amount and country, with varying delays.

 Cryptocurrencies

-Some niches use volatile assets: tax complexity and the limited reversibility of transactions make this a risky area for non-specialists.
+Some niches use volatile assets: the tax complexity and limited reversibility of transactions make them a risky area for non-specialists.

 Partial refunds

-For minor disputes (scratch not disclosed), an amicable solution with a partial refund can sometimes avoid a costly return: document the agreement in the platform messaging system.
+For minor disputes (an undisclosed scratch), an amicable solution with a partial refund sometimes avoids an expensive return: document the agreement in the platform messaging system.

 Trust: verified profiles, reviews, reporting, and moderation

-Trust is based on reputation (history of exchanges), identity verification or payment method verification, and ad moderation (prohibited products, known scams).
+Trust is based on reputation (history of transactions), identity verification or payment method verification, and moderation of listings (prohibited products, known scams).

 Common scams

-Fake buyers asking for external payment, offers that seem too good to be true, photo impersonation: caution and reporting to platforms help limit collective damage.
+Fake buyers who ask for external payment, too-good-to-be-true listings, and stolen photos: caution and reporting to platforms limit the overall damage.

 Reviews